mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-No systems have generated connections yet, other than successful Sandbox connections to our Inferno testing tool.
+No client systems have generated FHIR patient connections yet.

+Successful Sandbox connections have been made via:
+* Our Inferno testing tool.
+* The CommonHealth app (effectively "Apple Health" for Android)

 #### Discussion

-We are in active discussions with the CommonHealth app (effectively "Apple Health" for Android) to get at first connectivity to our FHIR Sandbox, and then next step would be to get a live client (likely Maui) operational to have the option for portal members to use the app to obtain their health data.
-We also have plans on getting Apple Health Kit connectivity in Q3 or Q4.
+We are in active discussions with the CommonHealth app (effectively "Apple Health" for Android) to get at first connectivity to our FHIR Sandbox, and then next step would be to get a live client operational to have the option for portal members to use the app to obtain their health data.
+We also have plans on getting Apple Health Kit connectivity in 2024.

 ### Measure 31: FHIR EHR Provider Scope